StevenBlack/vocab/million-dollar-words.md

 A more powerful way to say "a bruise."
 Boxers often have welts after a difficult match.

+### Weltanshauung
-### Weltanshauung A German word that means "world outlook" or
+A German word that means "world outlook" or "world view."
-"world view."
 It's a fancy way to say "perspective," and if you use it correctly, it sounds intelligent but not pretentious.
-If you want to talk about small-town morality, you can talk about the town's ??

-### Weltanshauung
-If you want to argue with someone, you can begin by saying "You have a different Weltanshauung" —you'll probably begin with an advantage.
+If you want to talk about small-town morality, you can talk about the town's Weltanshauung.
+If you want to argue with someone, you can begin by saying "You have a different Weltanshauung" — you'll probably begin with an advantage.
 Make sure you pronounce it correctly: VELT-AN-SHUNG.

 ### welter